 If you’ve ever scheduled an automatic bill payment from your bank account or received a direct deposit, you know how convenient these transactions can be.
 (Bye, late fees!)

 In simple terms, an ACH transfer is an electronic movement of funds from one bank account to another.
-In an ACH payment transaction, you have one person or entity who’s sending a payment and another that receives it.
-This payment is processed through the Automated Clearing House (ACH) Network.
+In an ACH payment transaction, you have one person or entity who’s sending a payment and another receiving it.
+This payment is processed through the ACH Network.